How Much Do Professional Packers Charge?

 • Crew removes packing debris (trash)

-• All parties sign necessary paperwork
+• All parties sign the necessary paperwork

 What not to expect from professional packers